 For additional details, see Creative Cloud Photography plans | Common questions.

 You can also try all of these for free as part of a trial for the Creative Cloud Photography plan.

-You can sync photos and edits between Lightroom for mobile and the Lightroom Desktop app if you have an active subscription or trial for the following Creative Cloud membership plans:
+You can sync photos and edits between Adobe Photoshop Lightroom for mobile and the Lightroom Classic or Lightroom desktop app if you have an active subscription or trial for the Creative Cloud membership plans.

 If you own a version of Lightroom with a perpetual license, you will not be able to sync photos between Lightroom on your desktop and Lightroom on your mobile device.

-Lightroom for mobile supports phones running Android 4.1.x and later.
+Lightroom for mobile supports phones running Android 5.x (Lollipop) and later.